ingonyama-zk/developer-docs/docs/icicle/golang-bindings.md

 }
 ```

-Replace `/path/to/shared/libs` with the actual path where the shared libraries are located on your system.
+Replace `/path/to/shared/libs` with the actual path where the static libraries are located on your system.

 ## Common issues